habibimatrix/downtify/README.md

 ## Built on Downtify

-DowntiplX is built on top of [Downtify by henriquesebastiao](https://github.com/henriquesebastiao/downtify).
+Downtiplx is built on top of [Downtify by henriquesebastiao](https://github.com/henriquesebastiao/downtify).
 The original already ships everything you need to just download music:

 - Spotify links (tracks, albums, playlists) without any API key
 - YouTube Music as audio source via `ytmusicapi`